 There are over 4,000 stories in the Adventure Journal archives and occasionally we like to pull one from the shelves, a nice bright pine, if you’re wondering, dust it off, and put it back on the homepage for new readers to enjoy.
-Like this one, from online editor Justin Housman, from his 2018 trip to Iceland, that saw him fall in love with the finicky, drafty, but nevertheless irresistible, Defender 110. -Ed.
+Like this one, from online editor Justin Housman, from his 2018 trip to Iceland, that saw him fall in love with the finicky, drafty, but nevertheless irresistible, Defender 110.
+It’s been making the rounds somewhere on the internet lately, as we’re getting comments on it again, so we felt the universe was sending a signal to repost it-Ed.

 I never expected to actually get to drive a late-model Land Rover Defender, but there I was in Iceland, just last week, starting up the Landie’s plucky 2.2-liter diesel motor, easing the long shifter into reverse, backing into downtown Reykjavik traffic, and setting out, giddy as a teenager, to conquer, or at least survive, Iceland’s snow-shrouded Highlands.